kevinrue/hancock/CONTRIBUTING.md

-## Considerate contributions are more than welcome!
+## Considerate contributions are very welcome!

 Here are a few guidelines to help develop and maintain a consistent coding style.